-In the early 1940s, with an steadily increasing number of young Canadians enlisting in the Armed Forces, Canada was faced with a severe labour shortage, particularly in the agricultural and lumber industries. in May 1943, with thousands of young, able-bodied German PoWs sitting idly behind barbed wire, the Canadian government authorized the use of PoW labour to solve the shortage.
-Beginning with small projects located near internment camps, this project would eventually expand to include over 200 labour projects stretching from British Columbia to Quebec.
+In the early 1940s, with an steadily increasing number of young Canadians enlisting in the Armed Forces, Canada was faced with a severe labour shortage, particularly in the agricultural and lumber industries.
+In May 1943, after much debate, the Canadian government finally approved the Department of Labour to employ some of the thousands of young, able-bodied German POWs sitting idle behind barbed wire.

 I would be interested in finding out more about the labour camp located in Turtle River park near Atikokan Ontario.
 Also if there were any camps in northwestern Alberta or Northeaster BC